SkygearIO/features/features/202-session-management/design.md

 refresh token; however, developers should still handle situation where session is no longer valid due to various reasons.

+### New refresh token flow

+The flow is the same but the condition to happen is changed.
+The SDK must be configured to use `Authorization:` in order to trigger the flow.
+It is because the session token cannot be refreshed.

-## Session Cookie
+## Session token

-Optionally, developer can choose to use cookies to transport session tokens, in order to facilitate server-side rendering.

-If developer choose to enable session cookie:
-- Refresh token would not be issued.
-(See [Appendix](#session-cookie-and-refresh-token))
-- Access token would be transported in session cookie.
-- Access token would not be returned from APIs.
-- Gateway would read access token from cookie only, ignoring `Authorization` header.
-If a token is present in both header and cookie, it would be treated as if session is not found.
-- To prevent unrecoverable failure (i.e. site unaccessible until cookies are cleared), the session cookie would be cleared when the session is not found or invalid, instead of producing error response.
-- Some SDKs (e.g. mobile SDKs) would not be able to consume it.
+The session has a session token that must be used in cookie.
+Session token is essential for server-side rendering app.

+To obtain a session token for the app domain, the SDK calls a special endpoint in the app domain.
+The endpoint accepts the access token and the refresh token and return the session token in cookie.

 ### Security Consideration

 - HTTPS is required (can be disabled for development purpose).
-- Session cookie is HTTP-only; web app and web SDK would not have access to the session tokens.
+- Session token is HTTP-only; web app and web SDK would not have access to the session tokens.
-- Session cookie is set with `SameSite=lax` by default; generally, cross-domain requests would not contain the cookie.
+- Session token is set with `SameSite=lax` by default; generally, cross-domain requests would not contain the cookie.
-- Session cookie would not be shared across custom domains.
+- Session token is host-only.
 - App developers are responsible to prevent CSRF in their services.
 - For untrusted multi-tenant hosting where sub-domain is allocated to each tenant, the top-level domain must be included in Public Suffix List.